-Bad balance is a major factor in the aging process.
-If balance training is not done, it can diminish muscle power and endurance.
-Quality of life may go down as your eyesight, reflexes, and hearing aren't as sharp as they once were.
+Bad balance is a significant factor in the ageing process.
+A low-protein diet and lack of balance training can diminish muscle power and endurance.
+Your quality of life may decrease as your eyes, reflexes, and hearing aren’t as sharp as they once were.

 What causes poor balance in seniors?

 - Obesity affects many people.

 - Medications that cause you to feel dizzy or exhausted

 - Injuries, which are often caused by falls